jarvma18/sortpy/README.md

 I presume that you have python already installed (install it if not).

 ```
-// Basic lexiographic sort with the usage of other tools
+// Basic lexicographic sort with the usage of other tools
 python3 main.py words.txt | uniq | head -n5

-// Basic lexiographic sort with the -u (unique) option
+// Basic lexicographic sort with the -u (unique) option
 python3 main.py -u words.txt | head -n5

 // Run unit tests